jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 > In this tutorial, we called the captions provided in the training dataset: true caption.

 However, the RNN does not use the word index directly.
 The word index does not contain information about the semantic relationship between words.
 We need to map a word to a high dimensional space such that we can encode semantic relationship between words.
 For example, if we encode the word "father" as (0.2, 0.3, 0.1, ...) we should expect the word "mother" to be close by say (0.3, 0.3, 0.1, ...).
-Or the vector distance between the word "Paris" and "France" should be the similar to the one between "Seoul" and "Korea". word2vec provides a mechanism to convert a word to a higher dimensionl space which is trainable.
+Or the vector distance between the word "Paris" and "France" should be similar to the one between "Seoul" and "Korea". word2vec provides a mechanism to convert a word to a higher dimensional space which is trainable.
 We use a word embedding lookup table $$ W_{embed} $$ to convert a word index to a vector with length wordvec_dim.
 The RNN will take this vector $$ X_t $$ and $$ h_{t-1} $$ to compute $$ h_t $$

 <div class="imgcap">
 <img src="/assets/rnn/cap9.png" style="border:none;width:45%;">
 </div>

->  The W for word2vec works more like a 1D lookup table than a matrix we use in deep network.
+>  The W for word2vec works more like a 1D lookup table than a matrix we use in a deep network.

 When we create the training data, we convert words to the corresponding word index using a vocabulary dictionary.
 In runtime, we map the word index to a word vector.
 <div class="imgcap">